Dreams of forbidden food: the spoonful after which you first feel a little more alive

 Today, if the theme resonates, formulate for yourself one “I want to try” without the obligation to do it today.
 Just an acknowledgment.
 “Yes, this interests me.”
 The Inner Child recognizes such acknowledgments as respect for living desire, and in the dreams that follow chooses your “tempters” with more care.

 Astrological note: A dream of temptation often comes during transits of Venus or Jupiter through your 8th or 5th house, during their aspects to Neptune, and in periods when Uranus touches your Venus.
 Taureans, Scorpios, and Leos recognize this dream with particular accuracy.
-If Venus is now touching your Uranus — the Inner Child tastes interest, and the dream conveys this through an outstretched hand holding not an obligation but an invitation.
+If Venus is now touching your Uranus, the Inner Child tastes interest, and the dream conveys this through an outstretched hand holding not an obligation but an invitation.

 You dream that you have already eaten the forbidden — and then someone comes in, sees, catches you.
 An elder, a parent, a boss, a public figure, or simply an acquaintance with a disapproving face.
-In the body — a childlike shame, an attempt to explain, heat in the cheeks.
+In the body sits a childlike shame, an attempt to explain, heat in the cheeks.

-Your Inner Critic speaks to you through this dream — the part that fears exposure more than the forbidden act itself.
+In this dream the voice of your Inner Critic reaches you: the part that fears exposure more than the forbidden act itself.
 The dream comes when you have a side of life in which you are afraid of “being caught”: rest instead of work, departing from someone else’s standards, stepping outside the frames society considers “right.”
-The Critic torments you more than any real police, because it lives right inside.
+The Critic torments you more than any real police, because the Critic lives right inside.

-If the face of the one who caught you belongs to a specific person — the dream names the one whose disapproval you fear most; it’s worth considering whether this is fair.
-If you try to hide the remains — your guilt is larger than the act deserves; it’s worth checking the real scale.
-If they are not scolding but surprised — perhaps in real life many would look at your “sins” more gently than you do yourself.
-If you accuse yourself more strictly than any outer voice — the dream exposes your habit of self-punishment; it’s worth revising it gently.
-If you straighten up and acknowledge the fact — this is courage; it’s worth acknowledging your choices openly, without bravado and without shame.
+If they are not scolding but surprised, perhaps in waking life many would look at your “sins” more gently than you do yourself.
+If you accuse yourself more strictly than any outer voice does, the dream exposes your habit of self-punishment.
+Revise it gently.
+If you straighten up and acknowledge the fact, that is courage.
+Acknowledge your choices openly, without bravado and without shame.

 Ask yourself: “Whose ‘I saw the whole thing’ am I now most afraid of — and does this person’s opinion really have the right to be the last word for me?”